mhutter/mhu.dev/content/posts/2016-02-09-java-create-self-signed-ssl-certificates-for-tomcat.md

 For example, my `keytool` is in `./jdk1.8/bin/`.

+If you do not know where to look, use the following commmand:

+    find / -name keytool -type f 2>/dev/null

 ## Step 1: Generate the keystore and the certificate

 Before we begin, a note about the "alias" and the "common name" of the certificate: